nickjag/wiFiLocate.js/README.md

 ```

 ### Send RSSI Values, Get Position Back
 Send the 3 most adjacent (highest RSSI value) signals devices (identified by MAC address usually) with their corresponding RSSI value.
+The returned JSON object will contain the position x and y coordinates, and radius (in pixels).

 ```
 var environment = {